utpalbora/compilers.cse.iith.ac.in/_pages/bullseye.md

   <img src="{{ site.url }}{{ site.baseurl }}/images/projects/bullseye/bullseye_system.png" width="100%">
 </figure>

-We propose various approximations of Miss set 𝑀. We propose a simple statistical approximation and linearization method, where the mathematical theory is based on
+We propose various approximations of Miss set 𝑀:(i) SparseEnum: a simple statistical approximation and (ii) Two linearization methods, where the mathematical theory is based on
-Handelman’s theorem.
+Handelman’s theorem and Bernstein representation of polynomials.
 We extend the earlier characterization of positive polynomials over a polytope by Feautrier, and polynomial linearizations by Maréchal et al. For scalable solutions, we propose to approximate 𝑀 using sub-polyhedral (interval and octagon) template polyhedra to provide a highly scalable linearization.
 Another linearization is proposed based on mathematical theory of Bernstein